 Yukon and Klondike Adventures by campervan rental

-Head south on your campervan rental in Whitehorse to visit Skagway, Alaska, where the area’s golden years can be relived at the Klondike Gold Rush National Historical Park.
+Head south on your campervan rental and cross the USA border to Alaska and visit Skagway; where the area’s golden years can be relived at the Klondike Gold Rush National Historical Park.
 You can tour the area, hike the trails, take bike tours, and enlist in some gold panning adventures.
-You can even stash your Whitehorse motorhome hire in Skagway campgrounds and float through the Inside Passage on a relaxing cruise.
+You can even park your Whitehorse motorhome rental in Skagway campgrounds and float through the Inside Passage on a relaxing cruise.

 British Columbia and the Arctic by RV rentals